 Los Angeles City Councilmember Paul Koretz took the oath of office to begin his first term representing the 5th District in 2009.
-He was re-elected in 2013 with support from 74.69% of the voters in the city’s primary election.

 Born in the San Fernando Valley, Councilmember Koretz was raised and schooled in the 5th District, attending Canfield Elementary School, Palms Middle School, Hamilton High School, and UCLA, where he earned a bachelor’s degree in history.

 Councilmember Koretz’s father Erich escaped Nazi Germany in late 1939, emigrating first to Argentina and then settling in Los Angeles.
 He became a waiter and a dedicated member of the hotel and restaurant employees union.
 Councilmember Koretz often joined his father on picket lines and in other efforts aimed at improving the life of working people.
 His mother, Doris, grew up in Everett, Massachusetts, during the Great Depression after her family fled the pogroms in Russia and emigrated to the U.S. It was the lessons learned from his parent’s experiences that shaped Councilmember Koretz’s philosophy on service and social justice.

 Councilmember Koretz lives with his wife Gail, daughter Rachel, and their rescue dog, Mack, in the Beverly Grove neighborhood.
 A devoted husband and father, Councilmember Koretz strives to balance his council duties with his family life and apply the responsibilities of parenthood as a guide to inform his service to the public.